sharonsyh/programmers_practice/README.md

-These are codes for coding samples.
+These are codes for c++ coding samples.